Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 Article 26.
 Programmes.

-The Faculty of History and Philosophy offers doctoral programmes in archaeology, philosophy, history and applied ethics.
+The [Faculty of Philosophy, History and Archaealogy]1 offers doctoral programmes in archaeology, philosophy, history and applied ethics.

 Article 27.
 Number of credits.

-A doctorate from the Faculty of History and Philosophy shall be based on a doctoral thesis worth 180 ECTS.
+A doctorate from the [Faculty of Philosophy, History and Archaealogy]1 shall be based on a doctoral thesis worth 180 ECTS.

 Article 28.
 Languages.

-Doctoral theses at the Faculty of History and Philosophy shall generally be written in Icelandic or English, although students may apply for permission to write the thesis in another language, particularly in the case of a joint doctorate with a foreign university.
+Doctoral theses at the [Faculty of Philosophy, History and Archaealogy]1 shall generally be written in Icelandic or English, although students may apply for permission to write the thesis in another language, particularly in the case of a joint doctorate with a foreign university.

 CHAPTER VII.
 Entry into force etc.